 "Uhm...and I'm getting a little off-track here.
-Matter, energy, motion, force, these are the building blocks of your existence, of all existence, of existence itself.
+Matter, energy, motion, force, these are the building blocks of your existence, of all existence itself.
 Your study here in my hall is of THE science.
 Physics is our capstone achievement and yet the bedrock of our understanding of reality.
 You may be thinking now, 'why not chemistry?'
 Or, perhaps, you're thinking that you should have taken that chemistry course, instead.
 Chemistry involves itself with the properties and resulting interactions of molecules, but physics alone dictate those interactions.
 MATTER is held together by nuclear and electromagnetic FORCES, necessitating changes in ENERGY, putting particles into MOTION.
 These are the domain of physics.
 This is why you are here.
 You seek the wonders of the universe.

 "And so there it stood tall, humanity's understanding of gravity on those sets of mighty shoulders, yet even Einstein said, 'Whoever undertakes to set himself up as a judge of Truth and Knowledge is shipwrecked by the laughter of the gods.'
 So, perhaps Einstein knew that even gravity was assailable, and developments after his death would suggest that this universal pillar is on shifting sands.
 Our 'knowledge' yet again may be completely upturned in our diggings for truth.
 Now think about that for a moment.
 During at least a portion of this course I am going to lie to you and claim IT IS SCIENCE."

 His oratory was adept, but his was not a deep, classic voice that reverberated confidence.
 It seemed out of cadence and a bit melodic, rising and falling in direct proportion to his earnesty.
-By this point in the lecture, everyone had adjusted to their seat at least, not so much the abrupt change in lifestyle that introduced this next stage of their life.
-Paperwork, paperwork, paperwork in all its forms, books, syllabuses, releases, in binders quickly filling, everything pilled four high, they drug with them until such a time as their minds were made up as to what they really wanted.
+By this point in his lecture, everyone had adjusted to their seat at least, not so much the abrupt change in lifestyle that introduced this next stage of their life.
+Paperwork, paperwork, paperwork in all its forms, books, syllabuses, releases, in binders quickly filling, everything pilled four high they drug with them until their minds were made up as to what they really wanted.
 In five months, some would have just a binder and a pencil, or just a phone in the recesses of their thighs, as if he would not notice.
 What was new to them was old hat to him, or maybe he just was.

 "Miss…this isn't elementary school."